canonical/hwcert-jenkins-tools/ppa-update-tools/README.md

 ## ppa_version_published.py

-This program checks whether a specified package is available in launchpad for a the PPA correspondent to a snap channel
+This program checks whether a specified package is available in a given PPA.

 Characteristics include package name, deb name, ubuntu versions and architectures.